-Group of Seven (G7)
+Group of Seven

-The G7 was formally established in 1975, following the financial crisis brought about by the 1973 oil crisis.
-In an attempt to improve the coordination of global economic and financial policy, the initial meetings were held by the Finance Ministers of the world's five most industrialized and developed countries - France, Germany, Japan, the US, and the UK, who were later joined by Canada and Italy at a presidential level, to form the G7.
-Russia joined the group in 1998, when it was known as the G8, until its suspension from the group in 2014 due to the situation in the Crimea.
+The Group of Seven (G7) was formally established in 1975, following the financial crisis brought about by the 1973 oil crisis.
+In an attempt to improve the coordination of global economic and financial policy, the initial meetings were held by the Finance Ministers of the world's five most industrialised and developed countries-France, Germany, Japan, the United States of America (USA) and the United Kingdom (UK), who were later joined by Canada and Italy at a presidential level, to form the G7.
+The Russian Federation (RF) joined the group in 1998, when it was known as the G8, until its suspension from the group in 2014 due to the situation in the Crimea.

-South Africa in not a member of the G7, but some G7 presidencies invite the country as a guest to the outreach part of the Leaders' Summit, as a key voice from Africa and the global south.
+South Africa is not a member of the G7, but some G7 presidencies invite the country as a guest to the outreach part of the Leaders' Summit as a key voice from Africa and the Global South.
 The country's engagement with the group is aimed at leveraging resources and capacity of the G7 countries to facilitate Africa's socio-economic development.

-South Africa has also utilised the forum to advance its economic agenda, and particularly to promote South Africa as a major investment destination; to further the interests of the AU and collaborate with other invited developing countries in order to advance the developmental agenda.
+South Africa has also utilised the forum to advance its economic agenda, and particularly to promote South Africa as a major investment destination; to further the interests of the AU; and collaborate with other invited developing countries in order to advance the developmental agenda.

-Financial Action Task Force (FATF)
+Financial Action Task Force

-The FATF is an inter-governmental body that was established by the G7 in 1989 to set international norms and standards to promote the effective implementation of measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
+The Financial Action Task Force (FATF) is an inter-governmental body that was established by the G7 in 1989 to set international norms and standards to promote the effective implementation of measures for combatting money laundering, terrorist financing and other related threats to the integrity of the international financial system.

 It comprises 37 jurisdictions, two regional organisations and nine associate regional groupings.
 Its recommendations are intended to be of universal application.
 South Africa became a member of the FATF in 2003.
-The country is also a member of a FATF-style regional body - the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG).
+The country is also a member of a FATF-style regional body, the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG).
 One of the features of FATF and ESAAMLG is a mutual evaluation exercise.